Wilfrid Laurier University

 On Campus Housing

 Get a sneak peek!
-See our residence buildings on our interactive campus maps and view 2-minute, student-led tours of all our residence room styles.
+See our residence buildings on our interactive campus maps and view videos of all our residence room interiors.

 Off Campus Housing